sayheylaura/tinybnb/README.md

 - [v0](https://v0.dev/) for design inspiration
 - [Cursor](https://cursor.com/) as code editor

-> How am I using Cursor?
+> Why and how am I using Cursor?

 This is the first time I try out Cursor as a code editor, after using VS Code exclusively for many years.
 I genuinely think AI is **_just another tool_**, not a replacement for my knowledge or problem-solving skills.